Assess and improve your healthcare organization.

 NBRI is highly experienced in the administration of hospital surveys, and as a result we know the right questions to ask of both patients and employees to ensure you obtain meaningful, actionable data.
-Our ClearPath Analytics allow us to accurately identify areas of organizational excellence and areas where change is needed.
-NBRI can even let you know how your survey results compare to other hospitals through the use of benchmarking data, which gives you an understanding of where your scores fall in relation to others in your industry.
+Our ClearPath Analytics accurately identify areas of organizational excellence and areas where change is needed.
+NBRI can even compare your survey results to other hospitals through the use of benchmarking data, which gives you an understanding of where your scores fall in relation to others in your industry.

 Initiating change can be difficult, but fortunately, with our ClearPath Action process, it doesn’t have to be.
-Our action training process guides you through the steps to take after the close of the survey to ensure you take appropriate action to address the employee and patient concerns that emerged from the survey.
+Our process guides you through the steps to take after the close of the survey to ensure you take appropriate action to address the employee and patient concerns that emerged from the survey.
 By following this process, you target the most important items for change while expediting the speed of that change.

 Every hospital wants to deliver quality healthcare, but for that to happen processes must be in place to ensure medical professionals have the knowledge, skills, and resources to deliver world-class patient care.
 When the quality of care escalates, patient satisfaction levels will increase, errors will decrease, and employee engagement will surge, creating innumerable benefits for the patients the hospital serves.

 A West Coast hospital with over 1,800 employees contacted NBRI for assistance in assessing the thinking of its employees.
 Being a leading healthcare provider, the client understands the importance of routinely evaluating the psychological health of its employee base.
 It is a well-known fact that hospital employee surveys are a best practice of leading healthcare providers.

-The NBRI standard hospital employee survey was deployed over a two-week period in order to cover all shifts, as well as weekend and weekday employees.
+The NBRI hospital employee survey was deployed over a two-week period to cover all shifts, as well as weekend and weekday employees.
 Job title was another important demographic segregation of the data.
 A 93% response rate provided preliminary indications of an involved and engaged workforce.